thinkerytim/SAS/README.md

 How to Use IProperty Simple Availability System (SAS)
 =====================================================
-Copyright (C) 2015 The Thinkery LLC
+Copyright &copy; 2015 The Thinkery LLC

 All Rights Reserved